 The idea of finding new treatments or a cure weighs heavy on Tayler’s mind at the moment.
 But he genuinely feels like he’s ‘doing his bit’ by saving his birthday and pocket money to help some of the world’s best scientists and researchers find the answers they’re looking for.

-Photographer Emily has been attending local Muscle Group meetings and has written for our Campaigns blog.
-The family are organising a fundraising cycling event in Weston Super-Mare in September, and Jason has bought a tandem bike so Tayler can take join in too.
+The family took part in a fundraising cycling event in Weston Super-Mare and Jason bought a tandem bike so Tayler could join in too.

 Setting up a family fund like Tayler’s Change is a great way to fundraise for Muscular Dystrophy UK to keep our vital research moving forward.
 Find out more about our family funds.